Aka005/IST-256--Jewelry-Shop/README.md

 This is a web application for a jewelry shop built as part of my full-stack class.
 Users can browse products, view details, and manage a shopping cart.
 The project demonstrates full-stack development skills, including front-end design and back-end functionality.
 Features

-# What the Website Can Do:
+# What the Website Can Do
 * Browse a catalog of jewelry items
 * View item details (name, category, price, description)
 * Add items to a shopping cart